Dutchie0034/Beta_Calculator/README.md

 6. Dependencies

 ## Installation
 Ensure that you have the required libraries installed.
-You can install them using: pip install pandas matplotlib seaborn yfinance scikit-learn
+You can install them using: <br>
+pip install pandas matplotlib seaborn yfinance scikit-learn